zedlopez/ifm/Writing with Inform.md

 	In the Attic are a CD entitled No Smoke Without Fire, a 70s photograph of an American winning Wimbledon, a fraxinus branch, an urn holding your late great-aunt's remains, a convention badge from the American Society of Hypertension and a ghost story by M R James.

-This example story introduces a new kind of container, the "player's holdall".
+This example story introduces a new kind of container, the `player's holdall`.
 This is a kind of which most stories will contain at most one example, but in principle there can be any number.
-A player's holdall is a capacious bag into which the player automatically places surplus items whenever their hands are full: trying the above example story and getting the items one by one will give the general idea.
+A `player's holdall` is a capacious bag into which the player automatically places surplus items whenever their hands are full: trying the above example story and getting the items one by one will give the general idea.

-Of course, if the carrying capacity of the player is never reached then there will never be any surplus items and a player's holdall will behave just like any other (portable, usually openable) container.
+Of course, if the `carrying capacity` of the player is never reached then there will never be any surplus items and a `player's holdall` will behave just like any other (`portable`, usually `openable`) `container`.

 ### See Also